ammonelzinga/MarshalleseTranslateWebsite/README.md

 # first_repo
 my first repo

+Service notes:

+      The service code allows us to use express package and node.js which help us be able to store data into a server.
+This allows the scores to be seen by everybody and not just locally.
+I'm really excited to implement this in my start up project.

+      I really liked the steps given in the assignment so I wanted to list them here:
+     1)  Move all the previous deliverable code files (_.html, _.js, *.css, favicon.ico, and asserts) into a sub-directory named public.
+We will use the HTTP Node.js based service to host the front-end application files.
+This is done with the static file middleware that we will add our service index.js.

+      2) Within the project directory run npm init -y.
+This configures the directory to work with node.js.

+      3) Modify or create .gitignore to ignore node_modules. in the .gitignore file you can literally just type node.modules/

+      4)Install the Express package by running npm install express.
+This will write the Express package dependency in the package.json file and install all the Express code to the node_modules directory.

+      This is nice because it does a lot of the hard work for you.
+I believe this is how the package.json and package-lock.json is generated.

+      5) Create a file named index.js in the root of the project.
+This is the entry point that node.js will call when you run your web service.
+           I think my start up already has an index.js so I"ll need to remember to change that file name before I complete this first step in my start up.

+      6) Add the basic Express JavaScript code needed to host the application static content and the desired endpoints.

+            Some of the generic code that I think will be applicable to my start up project is this:

+            const express = require('express');   (using express package) const app = express();

+            // The service port.
+In production the front-end code is statically hosted by the service on the same port. const port = process.argv.length > 2 ? process.argv[2] : 3000; (So this is checking to make sure the argv has a 2 index.
+I need to ask if the 2 index is code content in the whole folder?
+Or if it is directed to index.js or port 3000 or how that works.

+            // JSON body parsing using built-in middleware app.use(express.json());

+            // Serve up the front-end static content hosting app.use(express.static('public'));  (The public folder contains all of our html and css and js code that we've done before, so I think the app.use is sort of like saying we want to have the folder 'public' in our app.)

+            // Router for service endpoints
+            const apiRouter = express.Router();    (I think this helps us access the server and the data stored there later on.
+I believe the '/api' will generally be             app.use(`/api`, apiRouter);            what you pass into app.use('/api', apiRouter)).

+            I'll have to edit my scores function just as we did with the simon.

+            // GetScores
+            apiRouter.get('/scores', (_req, res) => {     (So to access the scores already in saved we need to use apiRouter.get('/scores, (_req, res).
+I believe the                res.send(scores);                             req stands for request and the res stands for response.
+So when we type res.send(scores).
+I think the res                   });                                        is sort of like the return statement.
+So it's almost like saying return scores.)

+            // SubmitScore
+            apiRouter.post('/score', (req, res) => {       (Here we can use apiRouter.post which will basically update the score.
+The updateScores function will give                scores = updateScores(req.body, scores);      us the updated scores, and in later code this is called to display it on html.
+But I think the                              res.send(scores);                            res.send(scores) is sending it back to the server or port so that it is also updated globally)

+                              });

+            // Return the application's default page if the path is unknown      (This is super important because it basically gives the default page, for my startup app.use((_req, res) => {                                              I'd want that to be index.html as well.) res.sendFile('index.html', { root: 'public' });
+                                    });

+            app.listen(port, () => {
+            console.log(`Listening on port ${port}`);                             (Is this necessary?
+I need to ask the TA if we have to have the listening function)
+                                          });

+      7) Modify the Simon application code to make service endpoint requests to our newly created HTTP service code.
+            This is found in the scroes.js file.
+I'll write down what the new changes looks like: async function loadScores() {
+  const response = await fetch("/api/scores")
+  const scores = await response.json()

+  // Modify the DOM to display the scores

+          So I believe the api is the place where everything is stored on the server.
+I need to learn more if this server is from Amazon Web Servies itself?
+The port 3000?
+Remember to ask the TA about that for clarification.

 Javascript notes:

 You can only use onload element listener with certain elements of html with javascript.
 You can change the default bootstrap colors using $warning = 'orange', etc before inserting the bootstrap link (still need to attempt that successfully)